 - Promoting awareness of the plight of Prisoners of War and those Missing in Action.

 Service projects range from joint national projects to local community or campus service projects.

 It seems like a sports activity is always brewing in Air Force ROTC.
 From pick-up games to formal intramural sports like flag football, basketball, volleyball, running and softball, you are likely to find the activity that interests you.
 Many Air Force ROTC detachments field sports teams that compete in university intramurals, as well as competing against local Army ROTC and Navy ROTC teams.

-This detachment extracurricular team is designed to train you in precision drill and ceremonies with arms.
+This detachmentdetachmentThe Air Force ROTC unit at a host university. extracurricular team is designed to train you in precision drill and ceremonies with arms.
 You will learn all aspects of drill and ceremonies, customs and courtesies and military professionalism.
 Many of these teams travel to local and regional competitions against other universities.

 Color Guard is an extracurricular Air Force ROTC team responsible for presenting the flag in a variety of settings.
 The members of Color Guard practice drill and ceremonies, proper wearing of the military uniform, as well as the proper ways to show respect to our nation's flag.

 - Eagle Scout Courts of Honor